Patient Care Technician

 How Much Do Patient Care Technicians Make?

-According to the Bureau of Labor Statistics (BLS), nursing assistants, a closely related occupational title to patient care technicians, earn an average annual salary of $36,220 (BLS May 2022).
+According to the latest data available from the Bureau of Labor Statistics (BLS) in April 2025, nursing assistants, a closely related occupational title to patient care technicians, earn an average annual salary of $39,610 (BLS May 2023).
 Salaries vary based on work experience, education, and cost of living.
 Here are the salary percentiles for nursing assistants:

 Patient Care Technician Career Alternatives

 Many options are available in the medical field for those looking for alternatives to a career as a PCT.
-Here are some excellent patient care technician career alternatives.
+Here are some excellent career alternatives for a patient care technician.

 Become a Certified Medical Assistant